googleforgames/quilkin/docs/src/file-configuration.md

 ## Dynamic Configuration

-Example of a full configuration for `quilkin run` that utlisies a dynamic Endpoint configuration through an [xDS management endpoint](./xds.md):
+Example of a full configuration for `quilkin proxy` that utlisies a dynamic Endpoint configuration through an [xDS management endpoint](./xds.md):

 ```yaml